Kianiket11/pwn.college_Aniket/UNTANGLING USERS/cracking_passwords.md

 ## My solve
 **Flag:** `pwn.college{0TrpY7UyCVTZ8AR0r41Nxbz0gjp.QX3UDN1wiM1kjNzEzW}`

-As given in the challenge we need to crack the password using john the ripper.
-After using we got the password as "aardvark", now we can use this password to switch users to zardus and finally after running /challenge/run we got the flag.
+As given in the challenge that we are provided with a leak ok /etc/shadow.What we can use is John the ripper which is a tool in linux, used for password cracking.
+After using this tool we got "aardvark" as the password for zardus, after this i used su to switch users to zardus.
+Finally, ran /challenge/run in order to get the flag.

 ```
 hacker@users~cracking-passwords:~$ cat /challenge/shadow-leak